x64entry/universal-reanimate-api/README.md

 ## Full Example

-This example demonstrates how to set up remotes and toggle a ragdoll state using the module.
+This example demonstrates how to enable reanimation, play a custom animation, and then clean up.

 ```lua
 local replicated_storage = game:GetService("ReplicatedStorage")